bluerobotics/bluerobotics.github.io/brov2/assembly.md

 1. Apply one drop of thread-locker to the end of the 12 M5x16 screws.

-2. Install the side panels to the bottom panel; the blank end cap of the battery enclosure should be on the same side as the Lumen mounting holes.
+2. Install the side panels to the bottom panel; the blank end cap on the battery enclosure should be on the same side as the Lumen mounting holes.
 Take care not to overtighten; turn with the short end of the hex key.

 	<img src="/brov2//cad/brov2-assembly-frame-1.png" class="img-responsive" style="max-width:900px" />